METEO 3 Lesson 5 Images

 Text description of the compass bearing image.

 The image depicts a stylized compass rose set against a beige background.
-The compass features a prominent black star shape indicating the cardinal directions: North (N), South (S), East (E), and West (W), along with the intercardinal directions: Northeast (NE), Southeast (SE), Southwest (SW), and Northwest (NW).
+The compass features a prominent black 8-point compass rose star indicating the cardinal directions: North (N), South (S), East (E), and West (W), along with the intercardinal directions: Northeast (NE), Southeast (SE), Southwest (SW), and Northwest (NW).
 Surrounding the compass, a circular protractor measures angles in increments of 30 degrees, marked distinctly from 0° to 360°.
-At the center of the compass, there are two colorful, intertwined serpents.
-One serpent is purple with pink accents, while the other is orange with green accents.
-The serpents are entwined in a symmetrical pattern around the central black star.
+At the center of the compass, there is a colorful serpent.
+The serpent is purple with pink accents with an orange and green tail.

 Credit: David Babb @ Penn State is licensed under CC BY-NC 4.0(opens in a new window)